 - Keep your car for another year or two.
 Or three or four…

-- Keep yout current mobile when the contract ends, don’t upgrade but look for a cheap SIM-only deal.
+- Keep yourt current mobile when the contract ends, don’t upgrade but look for a cheap SIM-only deal.

 - Could you repair what you have instead of replacing it?
-Lots of videos on the internet to inspire you.
+There are lots of videos on the Internet to inspire you.

 Buy it for less